avk/avk.github.io/_case_studies/secure-reader-threading.md

   </p>

   <p>
-    An ideal state would be (all messages in a thread decrypted)…
+    An ideal state would be (all messages in a thread decrypted)&hellip;

     <img
       src="{{ site.url }}/assets/sr_threading/mobile/ideal.png"